A tripod is used and needed to keep your camera still, your flashgun, or other equipment motionless.

 I use a remote controller, it is much simple, and it is not expensive.

-This is shooting an almost still large area almost still because you may have water or clouds, which are usually moving.
+This is shooting an almost still large area almost still because you may have water or clouds, usually moving.

-It is perfectly fine to shoot landscapes without tripods, but think what a long exposure can give you: water and clouds start looking like veils, stars go looking like lines or spirals, traffic vehicle lights go in colorful lines, a subtle effect in night shoots.
+It is excellent to shoot landscapes without tripods, but think what a long exposure can give you: water and clouds start looking like veils, stars go looking like lines or spirals, traffic vehicle lights go in colorful lines, a subtle effect in night shoots.

 All of this can not be archived without a stabilizing tool.
 The digital camera tripod is a perfect, not expensive gear that can secure and elevate your camera as needed.